Rummanah: Ottoman period

 French explorer Victor Guérin visited the village in 1863 and 1870, and described it as being reduced to "twenty miserable dwellings".
 He did not notice any traces of antiquity, except for a few cisterns in the rock and a working well.
 Guérin agreed that the village was Hadad-Rimon, but disagreed with Jeromes assertion that Hadad-Rimon was identical with Maximianopolis.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya of Shafa al-Gharby.

 In the 1882 the PEF's Survey of Western Palestine (SWP), the village (called Rummaneh) was described as: A small village of mud and stone, near the foot of the hills, with wells to the west and olives below.
 This village seems to mark the site of Maximianopolis, a town 20 Roman miles from Caesarea and 10 miles from Jezreel (Zer'in), the ancient name of Maximianopolis being, according to Jerome, "Hadad Rimmon".